-Local 49 was chartered on June 10th, 1927 as a result of the amalgamation of Twin Cities Locals (84 and 86.
-On December 31, 1938 our charter was re-issued to cover approximately 300 hoisting and portable members in the state of Minnesota, holding meetings above Witts Grocery on Hennepin Avenue in Minneapolis.
+The International Union of Operating Engineers Local 49 was chartered on June 10, 1927 as a result of the merging between Twin Cities Local’s 84 and 86.
+On December 31, 1938 our charter was re-issued to cover 300 hoisting and portable members in Minnesota, holding union meetings above Witts Grocery on Hennepin Avenue in Minneapolis.

 For nearly 20 years Local 49’s jurisdiction only covered Minnesota until the Hoisting and Portable Local 723 of Fargo, ND united with Local 49 on June 1st, 1946.
 Finally, on December 1, 1950 South Dakota became part of Local 49’s jurisdiction when Locals 560 and 560A in Rapid City, South Dakota merged with Local 49.
 Since 1950 Local 49’s charter includes Minnesota, North Dakota, and South Dakota.

 A pension plan for members working under the Builders and Highway-Heavy agreements went into effect January 1, 1967, followed by the Health and Welfare Fund exactly one year later.
 We thank and honor those members who had the foresight to implement these benefits that members still depend on and benefit from to this day.
 The Operating Engineers Local 49 Health and Welfare Plan is now nationally recognized as one of the most robust plans in the industry and the Central Pension Fund is flourishing allowing members to retire while still maintaining their quality of life.

 Local 49 members also invested in their future with the inception of the Local 49 Training Center on July 1, 1978 in order to enhance their skills and ensure that they are the most qualified in the industry to not only get the job done correctly but most importantly safely.